lwood7983/streaming-07-custom-project/README.md

 ## Project Description
 The scenario I considered was travel times based on routes.
-If there are 3 different routes to a destination, I wanted to see what it would look like when alerts were sent if/when travel times increase in a certain window.
+If there are 3 different routes to a destination, I wanted to see what it would look like when alerts were sent if or when travel times increase in a certain window.

 ## Significant Events
-We want know if:
+We want to know if:

 - Route A increases by more than 5 minutes in 3 minutes (RouteA Slowed)
 - Route B increased by more than 10 minutes in 7 minutes (RouteB Slowed)